More Options for Printing Documents

 - Failure Handling: INTELLIscribe will not choose another destination since all destinations have already been used.

 - When to use: Use this policy when you want to send print jobs to more than one destination simultaneously.

 The command-line interface feature is similar to the "lpr" commands in UNIX and Windows platforms.
-ISendFile sends jobs, unmodified, to the "virtual printer port" of your choice.
-This command may be called from the MS-DOS prompt or from custom applications.
+ISendFile sends unmodified jobs to the "virtual printer port" of your choice.
+This command may be called from the MS-DOS prompt or custom applications.